Okipa/laravel-base-repository/README.md

 **Notes :**
 - This base repository does **NOT** allow you to manipulate the model : it can sometimes be tempting to directly manipulate the model from your controller but this is not recommended and recognized as a bad practice.
 - You should always fill your repositories interfaces : it can avoid huge errors on your projects.
+- The provided methods are shortcuts to avoid you to declare them in your own base repository or in several repositories.
+Keep in mind that they only are pre-defined methods and that you should declare new methods in your repositories if they does not fit with your needs.

 ## Installation
 The repository pattern setup is not complicated but requires several steps to be accomplished.